Scottish Trust Deeds

 Debts

-What debts can be included?
+What can and cannot be included

-Commonly included unsecured debts
+Commonly included debts

 - Credit cards and store cards